clj-commons/pretty/README.md

 ![Example](docs/images/formatted-exception.png)

+Pretty is compatible with Clojure 1.10 and above.

 Parts of Pretty can be used with [Babashka](https://book.babashka.org/#introduction), such as the `clj-commons.ansi` namespace; however, Babashka runs in an interpreter and its approach to exceptions is incompatible with JVM exceptions.